t-z-scott/t-z-scott.github.io/pages/about.md

 Hi again!
 I'm Purple Paradox.

 I'm a security engineer based in the San Francisco Bay Area.
-I work at [LinkedIn]().
-During my career, I have had the opportunity to work with amazing people securing supply chains, automating processes, and leading technical teams.
+During my career, I have had the opportunity to work with amazing people securing supply chains, automating processes, and leading technical projects.

 This is my personal website—a space where I collect thoughts, projects, and my personal interests in the realm of cybersecurity.
-I publish [articles and notes](/blog/) documenting ideas and learnings along the way.
+I publish [blog posts and notes](/blog/) documenting ideas and learnings along the way.

 I'm constantly working on [personal projects](/projects/).
 My journey